You're getting married! Now, which ceremony is right for you?

 There are so many kinds of nuptial rites to choose from.
 Do you want traditional?
 Multi-cultural?
 Or short and sweet?

-Who presents Bride to be married to Groom?
-(Bride‘s father (or representative) responds “I do.”)
+Who presents this woman to be married to this man?
+(Father of the Bride answers: “I do.”)

 Let us pray.
 O gracious and ever-living God, you have created us male and female in your image: Look mercifully upon this man and this woman who come to you seeking your blessing and assist them with your grace, that with true fidelity and steadfast love they may honor and keep the promises and vows they make; through Jesus Christ our Savior, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.”